What's new in 15.1.60

 The following integrations enhancements are available:

 You can now drill down directly from automated UFT One tests, to the corresponding test in the SCM repository.
-For details, see Linking from ALM Octane to an automated test in UFT One.
+For details, see Link from ALM Octane to a UFT One automated test.

 You can now use execution parameters in UFT One tests, with Jenkins plugin 6.5 and later.
-For details, see Use custom execution parameters when running a test.
+For details, see Use custom execution parameters.

 Azure integration support.
 The ALM Octane Integration Extension (technical preview) that previously supported Azure DevOps Services, now also supports Azure DevOps Server 2019 and later.